Will Startup Tech Save the Great British Summer?

 Digitalization offers an alternative.

 By using tools like anonymous tracking software and smart AI, venues can alleviate crowd management problems without resorting to heavy-handed measures.
 Data Duopoly offers a real-world example of how this might work in practice.
-The Cornish start-up provides an app which can be downloaded for free and anonymously tracks attendees on site.
+The Cornish start-up provides an app that can be downloaded for free and anonymously tracks attendees on site.
 This gives venues an invaluable real-time map of crowd density.
 Customers can access the same data, which gives them the tools they need to make informed decisions.

 However, this technology has the potential to do more than track attendees – by using push notifications and reactive discounting – the platform can be used for direct crowd flow too.
 For example, if a large venue knows where its users are, it can select a certain number of visitors in a crowded area and send them targeted notifications.
-These might let them know about an upcoming attraction (like a live show), or offer monetary discounts which direct custom to retail attractions on site.
+These might let them know about an upcoming attraction (like a live show), or offer monetary discounts which direct customers to retail attractions on site.

 This results in higher revenue per head and a less crowded site.
-These kind of incentives also give people a reason to download the app, by ensuring that users really “get something in return for their data”.
+These kinds of incentives also give people a reason to download the app, by ensuring that users really “get something in return for their data”.

 2020 was a big year for Data Duopoly.
 Even as its co-founders dealt with the shock of remote working, they were seeing more interest in their platform than ever before.
 The small team signed on new clients and worked double shifts on new pandemic features, like the “COVID reporter”, which allows attendees to report symptoms in the days after they visit a site.